Gallatin County Open Lands Program protects prime farmland, scenic views on Gooch Hill

 While each landowner’s story is unique, they all share a common theme—a desire to ensure the land remains forever open and available for agriculture.

-Among the 64 projects supported by the Gallatin County Open Lands Program is the 300-acre Bos Hay & Grain conservation easement on Gooch Hill, an area just east of Gallatin Gateway known for its prime agricultural soils and breathtaking panoramic views.
+Among the 64 projects supported by the Gallatin County Open Lands Program is a 300-acre conservation easement established by Ron and Janice Bos in 2022 on their property on Gooch Hill, an area just east of Gallatin Gateway known for its prime agricultural soils and breathtaking panoramic views.

-Ron and Janice Bos, who have operated Bos Hay & Grain since 1978, have deep roots in Gallatin County’s agricultural community dating back to the early 1900s when their grandparents emigrated to Montana from the Netherlands.
-Continuing their agricultural heritage, Rob and Janice began farming themselves in 1965.
+Ron and Janice have deep roots in Gallatin County’s agricultural community dating back to the early 1900s when their grandparents emigrated to Montana from the Netherlands.
+Continuing their agricultural heritage, Ron and Janice began farming themselves in 1965.

 “My wife and I started when we were 18,” shares Ron.
 “We had $80 and a $10,000 loan in 1965.”

-After decades of hard work, Ron and Janice eventually purchased the land they were leasing from the Hands family in 2002.
+After decades of hard work, Ron and Janice eventually purchased the land they were leasing from the Hanks family in 2002, at which time they established Bos Hay & Grain with their son, Craig.

-As they considered how to pass on this legacy to the next generation, Ron and Janice approached Gallatin Valley Land Trust (GVLT) in 2022 to establish a conservation easement.
-Ron’s brother and his wife, David and Marilyn Bos, had partnered with GVLT to conserve their nearby 250-acre Gooch Hill property in 2009.
+Seeking to pass on this legacy to the next generation, Ron and Janice partnered with Gallatin Valley Land Trust (GVLT) to establish a conservation easement in 2022.
+Ron’s brother and his wife, David and Marilyn Bos, had also worked with GVLT to conserve their nearby 250-acre property in 2009.

 One of the most efficient and effective land conservation tools, conservation easements are voluntary legal agreements that permanently limit development and subdivision of land, while offering landowners potential tax benefits or financial compensation for the property value they are giving up.
 In Gallatin County, the Open Lands Program is an important source of this funding.
 Many landowners reinvest these resources into their agricultural operations or use them to support generational transfers of the ranch or farm.

-With support from the program, Ron and Janice were able to turn their land over to their son, Craig, and their daughter-in-law, Allison, who now manage the operations.
+With support from the program, Ron and Janice were able to turn their land over to their son, Craig, and their daughter-in-law, Allison, who now own and operate Bos Hay & Grain.

 “We thought long and hard because you do give up certain rights,” Ron says.
 “But that’s OK, based on what we were trying to accomplish.
 We want to see the land stay the way it is.”

-Reflecting on 59 years of farming and 63 crops seeded on the property without missing a season, Ron continues, “It has to pay its way.
+Reflecting on 60 years of farming and the countless crops seeded on the property without missing a season, Ron continues, “It has to pay its way.
 We worked hard to get where we’re at.
 I am happy to know the land will remain in ag forever.”

 “Over the past 25 years, the Gallatin County Open Lands Program has provided an important resource for landowners who might otherwise have to subdivide historic farms, ranches, and natural lands,” explains GVLT Conservation Director Brendan Weiner.
 “The program has been critical to protecting the open spaces and prime farmland that make Gallatin Valley special.”